makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Well, sure," Dani demurred.
 "But OCD requires anxiety that I don't have.
 You have to feel anxiety about things that you obsess over, and you have to have the compulsion to fix them at all costs.
 I don't have those.
 I just classify things.
 That's just what I do."

 Amy looked thoroughly sorry for having brought the topic up.
 All the same, she persevered.
 "Okay, well, maybe not OCD, but my ma, she told me that there's all these disorders around anxiety, and each has a personality disorder to go with it."
-Her voice was fast, as though she were rushing to fill a hole she were digging herself into.
+Her voice was fast, as though she were rushing to fill a hole she was digging herself into.
 "Maybe you have that?
 Obsessive-Compulsive, uh...personality disorder?"

 Dani reached out a paw to rest on Amy's.
 None of this was too terribly surprising, it was all stuff that made sense.
 Still, Amy had talked herself into a tizzy.
 The ringtail looked absolutely panicked.
 "Maybe," Dani allowed.
 "What does this version entail?"